 When you see nothing, this means the egg is infertile, and it’s disposable.

-We hope you found this information on how to incubate bearded dragon eggs helpful.
+We hope you found this information on incubating bearded dragon eggs helpful.

 It’s not hard if you choose to incubate the eggs rather than keeping them in the soil where they were laid.

-Follow these steps for a good experience and start to your beardie breeding adventures.
+Follow these steps for a good experience and start your beardie breeding adventures.